imsdev/ims-api-provider/README.md

 ![flowdiagram](./media/zcee_imsapi_provider.png)

-z/OS Connect EE provides an API toolkit, an Eclipse plugin to install into IBM Explorer for z/OS, that lets you create a service from a COBOL copybook or PL/I include, define the request and response service interfaces, and specify how the service can access and interact with IMS.
+z/OS Connect EE provides an API toolkit, an Eclipse plugin to install into IBM Explorer for z/OS, that lets you:
+* Create a service from a COBOL copybook or PL/I include.
+* Define the request and response service interfaces.
+* Specify how the service can access and interact with IMS.

 After a service is created, use the API toolkit to create a REST API from the service.

 ## Technology demonstrated
 * <strong>z/OS Connect EE V3/open beta</strong> <br/>